Adam014/filmoteka/td.md

 movie/id
-    TODO: Add more details to MovieCard = reviews
     TODO: Add recommendations
     TODO: Add Watch providers, where you can watch the movies
-    TODO: Add release dates https://api.themoviedb.org/3/movie/{movie_id}/release_dates
+    TODO: Add release dates https://api.themoviedb.org/3/movie/{movie_id}/release_dates /root
-    TODO: When trailer is not showing we need to atleast show the poster

-/root
     TODO: Need to somehow get who is the admin and then have different layouts rendered based on the role etc
     TODO: Limit pagination when user isnt logged in to 3 pages and disable t;he ability to search, he can view only the movies that are in in the 3 pages, block navigation when user tries to view some movie that isnt in the first 3 pages